BioReady Gold Nanoshells – Carboxyl Surface

 Surface Charge

-Figure 2 shows representative data for zeta potential measured as a function of pH, otherwise known as an Isoelectronic Point (IEP) curve, for carboxyl-functionalized 150 nm Gold Nanoshells.
+The graph above shows representative data for zeta potential measured as a function of pH, otherwise known as an Isoelectronic Point (IEP) curve, for carboxyl-functionalized 150 nm Gold Nanoshells.
 These data were generated by manual titration using HCl and NaOH and subsequent zeta potential measurement.

-Lipoic acid capped nanoshells have low IEPs, which means that they remain negatively charged at all but the most acidic of pH ranges (<3).
+Lipoic acid capped nanoshells have low IEP’s, which means that they remain negatively charged at all but the most acidic of pH ranges (< 3).
 The magnitude of the negative charge steadily increases as the pH becomes more basic until around pH 7, when it starts to become slightly more neutral due to likely electrical double layer suppression from high ionic content.

 For more information about zeta potential and IEP theory, click here.